 Associate Research Analyst

-Mary Chesnut is an expert with CNA's Adversary Analytics team, where she is a member of the Russia Studies Program.
-Her areas of research include Russian strategy and foreign policy, and nuclear weapons.
+Mary Chesnut is an expert with CNA's Strategy, Plans, Policies, and Programs Division, where she is a member of the Russia Studies Program.

-Prior to joining CNA, Chesnut was the Program Manager of the Nuclear Security Working Group (NSWG), a nonpartisan organization at George Washington University that is devoted to providing Congress with unbiased expertise on issues ranging from nuclear deterrence to nonproliferation.
-Chesnut was a member of the 2019 CSIS Project on Nuclear Issues (PONI) Nuclear Scholars Initiative.
+Her research topics include Russian military analysis and foreign policy, as well as nuclear weapons and nuclear strategy.
+Prior to joining CNA, Ms. Chesnut was the program manager of the Nuclear Security Working Group, a non-partisan organization founded by Dr. Janne Nolan at the George Washington University that provides Congress with unbiased guidance on issues ranging from nuclear deterrence to nonproliferation.
+Ms. Chesnut was a member of the 2019 Center for Strategic and International Studies Project on Nuclear Issues Nuclear Scholars' Initiative.

-Chesnut holds a Master's in National Security Studies from the Patterson School of Diplomacy and International Commerce at the University of Kentucky.
-She earned a Bachelor's in Russian Studies at Rhodes College, where she was elected Phi Beta Kappa.
+Ms. Chesnut holds a master's degree in National Security Studies from The Patterson School of Diplomacy and International Commerce at the University of Kentucky.
+She holds a bachelor's degree in Russian Studies from Rhodes College, where she was elected to Phi Beta Kappa.
 She speaks Russian.

 RECENT NEWSSeptember 18, 2020